Benlysta -1st Drug to Treat Lupus

 A Drug to Specifically Treat Lupus

-November 20, 2008, marked the fiftieth year without drug to actually treat the disease of Systemic Lupus patients.
+November 20, 2008, marked the fiftieth year without any medication to actually treat the disease of Systemic Lupus.
 Clinical Trials.gov describes systemic lupus erythematosus on their website.
-On November 18th, the FDA approved the sale of Benlysta (Belimumab) to the public and will announce this decision on December 9, 2010.
-Lupus patients have long awaited such a drug as they have been treated with many other harsh medications that suppress the immune system.
+On November 18th, the FDA approved the sale of Benlysta (Belimumab) to the public and announced this decision on December 9, 2010.
+Lupus patients had waited a long time for such a drug.
+Previously patients had been treated with many other harsh medications to suppress the immune system.

 I started taking Benestyl Intravenous medication in December and by my third dose I had less joint pain.
 The drug regimen is as follows: 1 dose every other week times three, then a dose every four weeks.
-I will be getting my fourth dose in a little over a week and I have great hopes that I will continue to improve and that I will be able to wean off Prednisone.
-Lupus victims have waited for a cure for decades.
+I will be getting my fourth dose in a little over a week and I have great hopes that I will continue to improve and that I will be able to wean off the Prednisone.

 S.L.E.
 Lupus Foundation: Life Without Lupus

 SLE is an often crippling and potentially fatal autoimmune disease that is nine times more prevalent in women than in men.
 It is four times more likely to affect African American females than Caucasian females.
 It is suspected that a genetic predisposition along with environmental factors contribute to the clinical manifestation of SLE, but it is not considered to be an inherited disease.

 This positive note reinforces our community’s resolve to increase the pace of scientific discovery and clinical development for lupus patients that is made possible by the active participation of lupus patients in clinical trials,

 The new medical studies for Lupus are very exciting as they are actually developing medication that treats the disease rather than just the symptoms.